joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 **Please note** that it supports multi-platform (amd64 and arm64) builds only after version `v5`.
 Versions 1 to 4 only support `linux/arm64` builds.

-The official starter Dockerfile for a custom runner image can be found [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image "About Actions Runner Controller - GitHub Docs").
+The official starter Dockerfile for a custom runner image provided by GitHub can be found [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image "About Actions Runner Controller - GitHub Docs").
 It's wise to preinstall the tools you need in your workflows into the custom runner image.

 Build and push the image to Docker Hub.
 I've written more about this step in the [image/README.md](./image/README.md "image/README.md") file.
 Perform this step before continuing with the rest of the documentation.